Adam Isler, photographer manqué

 - Nikon SpeedLight SB-800

-I don’t use a lot of lights but I do have a Flashpoint Flash for Fuji and transmitter that I use occasionally (mostly in a soft-box or bounced in an umbrella, off camera) and a Lytro cube which I’ve been playing with.
+I don’t use a lot of lights but I do have a Flashpoint Flash for Fuji and transmitter that I use occasionally (mostly in a soft-box or bounced in an umbrella, off camera) and a Lytro cube which I’ve been playing with and a small, cheap LED panel.

 Cameras and lenses loved, but gone: